Colombia court decriminalizes abortion, adding to regional momentum

 In Chile, lawmakers rejected a bill in late November that would have expanded the legal right to abortion, a bill that was opposed by the country’s conservative president.
 But Chilean advocates are hopeful their new leftist president-elect, Gabriel Boric, may help usher in change.

 In Ecuador, the country’s constitutional court decriminalized abortion last year in all cases of pregnancy resulting from rape.
-Previously, abortions were only allowed if a patient’s life was in danger or if a woman with an intellectual disability was raped.
+Previously, abortions were only allowed if a patient’s life was in danger or if someone with an intellectual disability was raped.

 Last week, Ecuador’s National Assembly approved regulations allowing access to abortions in cases of rape, but only up to 12 weeks of pregnancy for adults in urban areas and up to 16 weeks for minors and adults in rural areas.
 The measures must now be signed by Ecuadoran President Guillermo Lasso, a devout Catholic who opposes abortion rights but said he respected the court’s decision last year.